Aircloak/TrainingMaterial/slides-server/content/admin.md

 ## Analysis - isolating columns

 - Detects if a column a quasi-identifier (i.e. on par with the user id column)
-- Isolating columns underly additional query restrictions
+- Isolating columns underlie additional query restrictions

 --